gbmhunter/blog/content/electronics/components/op-amps/_index.md

 As a rule-of-thumb, you should use the lowest acceptable resistances in op-amp feedback paths to reduce instabilities.

+## Types Of Op-Amps

+### General Purpose

+General purpose op-amps typically have parameters in the following ranges:

+* Gain Bandwidth Product: 1MHz
+* Input Bias Current: 15pA
+* Input Voltage Offset: 1mV
+* Output Current: 20-50mA
+* Icc: 1mA

-## Rail-to-Rail Op-amps
+### Rail-to-Rail Op-Amps

 What is a _rail-to-rail_ op-amp?
 The manufacturers of single-supply op-amps (op-amps that can run from a single voltage supply, rather than requiring a dual positive/negative supply) market op-amps as _rail-to-rail_, and that the output of the op-amp can swing from ground to the positive rail.
 This is not exactly true.
 The op-amp's output voltage will never get exactly to the rail, due to the finite voltage drop across the output-stage transistors.
+Rail-to-rail op-amps can just drive closer to the rails than general purpose op-amps can.
 This voltage drop increases with the amount of current the op-amp is supplying to the load.
+Look for the **low level output voltage** (`\(V_{OL}\)`) parameter in the op-amp's datasheet.
+For "rail-to-rail" op-amps, this will usually be about 100-200mV about ground at normal load currents.

 {{% warning %}}
 "_Rail-to-rail_" op-amps cannot really output either rail voltage.
 A negative power supply is always required if you want the op-amp to be able to output a true 0V.